SPRAGE/kiteticker-async-manager/docs/api/manager.md

 # KiteTickerManager API Reference

 The `KiteTickerManager` provides a high-level interface for managing multiple WebSocket connections to the Kite Connect ticker API.
+For fluent setup, see `KiteTickerManagerBuilder` (supports `raw_only(true)` to emit raw frames instead of parsed ticks).

 ## 📋 Table of Contents